FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Special Meeting of the Metropolitan District of Limerick - 7th September 2023.md

 an opportunity to meet and discuss with An Garda Siochána and explore what measures could be

-introduced, and what resources were needed, in order to address it.--- 2
+introduced, and what resources were needed, in order to address it.
+---
+2

 The Cathaoirleach confirmed that, in advance of the Special Meeting that the Members had been